Iran blames its child workers – already starved and abused – for coronavirus spread

 Among the crises facing our country, this is perhaps among those least covered.
 And it is among the most important because it causes deep physical and mental health challenges for the next generation.
 While many official regime figures drastically underreport the number of child laborers, activists place the number in the millions.

-Clearly, these days are even more difficult for these children.
-Regime officials have not only refused to act on behalf of the welfare of these children in past years, but they now also shamelessly blame them for being one of the factors in the spread of the coronavirus in Iran.
+spread of the coronavirus in Iran.
 One of the members of the Islamic Republic’s parliamentary commission on health called child laborers “the most important source of transmission of the coronavirus” – a shameful and unsubstantiated accusation that exposes these children to hatred and a false public image.

 Read the latest updates in our dedicated coronavirus section.